How to Stop Snoring? – Five Tested and Proven Tips

 Imagine the tongue as a large avalanche.
 When there is an avalanche coming down the mountains and for example buries the entrance of a tunnel, you’re barely able to enter or leave the tunnel.
 With tongue snoring, it is similar.
 If the respiratory tract (“the tunnel entrance”) is buried by the relaxed tongue (“the avalanche”), that has fallen back into the throat, only a small amount of air can stream through the opening (=nobody can pass the entrance of the tunnel anymore).
 If the respiratory tract is completely buried, the air can no longer circulate.
 In the case of tongue snoring, this issue can occur when the airways are completely blocked and the patient suffers from an obstructive sleep apnea (OSA).

 A relaxed tongue is the second most common reason for snoring: When the tongue falls back into the throat, while sleeping on the back, this causes tongue snoring.
 In this case, moving the lower slightly forward can fix the problem.
-This mandibular advancement can be achieved with a mandibular advancement device (MAD, also called snoring mouthpiece).
+This mandibular advancement can be achieved with a mandibular advancement device (MAD), also called a snoring mouthpiece.

 Important: Comfortable Fit of Snoring Mouthpiece